-HOUSTON -- Enron Communications and Inktomi Corporation (NASDAQ: INKT) announced today a strategic alliance in which Inktomi’s technology will be integrated with the Enron Intelligent Network (EIN) to offer previously unattainable levels of network performance and bandwidth capacity to support broadband content distribution and e-business services.
-The integration of Inktomi’s caching software enhances the Enrons’ Intelligent Network’s ability to seamlessly and selectively push content to the desktop while handling massive volumes of high bit rate network traffic in a scalable manner.The enhanced performance of the Enron Intelligent Network, in combination with the Inktomi Traffic Server cache platform, lies in its ability to store content “one-hop” away from the user at the closest ISP server.
+HOUSTON -- Enron Communications, a wholly owned subsidiary of Enron (NYSE: ENE), and Inktomi Corporation (NASDAQ: INKT) announced today a strategic alliance in which the Inktomi Traffic Server cache platform will be integrated into the Enron Intelligent Network to offer high quality network performance and bandwidth capacity to support broadband content distribution and e-business services.
+The integration of Inktomi’s caching software into the Enron Intelligent Network enhances Enron Communications’ ability to seamlessly and selectively push content to the desktop while handling massive volumes of high bit rate network traffic in a scalable manner.

+“With the acceleration of global e-business demands, there is an increased need for an Internet infrastructure that is scalable, reliable and fast,” said David Peterschmidt, President and Chief Executive Officer of Inktomi Corp. “ The integration of our Traffic Server technology into the Enron Intelligent Network will enable a rich suite of broadband applications and services targeted at the next generation of content delivery.”

+The enhanced performance of the Enron Intelligent Network, in combination with the Inktomi Traffic Server cache platform, lies in its ability to store content “one-hop” away from the user at the closest ISP server.
 Enron’s network also provides greater scaling capability to handle peaks in demand without system failures.
 In contrast, the public Internet has a limited capability to deliver broadband services like streaming media, which is often hampered by packet loss, interference, and other disruptions that slow down transmission speed and compromise the end user viewing experience.

-“Enrons’ unique e-business platform includes industrial strength routers and servers, combined with fiber and satellite distribution, to deliver more simultaneous streams which overcomes the challenges of the current Internet,” said Mike Ortega, vice president of sales at InterNAP.
-“Integrating Inktomi’s technology with Enron’s solution really takes our services to a new level and provides a huge competitive advantage in the delivery of broadband content to our customers.”
+“Enron Communications’ unique e-business platform includes industrial strength routers and servers, combined with fiber and satellite distribution, to deliver more simultaneous streams which overcomes the challenges of the current Internet,” said Mike Ortega, vice president of sales at InterNAP.
+“Integrating Inktomi’s technology with the Enron Intelligent Network really takes our services to a new level and provides a huge competitive advantage in the delivery of broadband content to our customers.”

-The integration of Inktomi technology with the Enron Intelligent Network represents an industry-best end-to-end solution to deliver mission critical applications to vertical industries like financial services and media and entertainment.
+The integration of Inktomi technology with the Enron Intelligent Network will represent an industry-best end-to-end solution to deliver mission critical applications to vertical industries like financial services and media and entertainment.
 For example, the Enron Intelligent Network can host high-quality streaming video road shows for the financial services industry – distributed live, interactive and on-demand.
-Enron’s broadband network offers investment banks, content aggregators and other financial entities a richer, faster and more reliable audio/video experience for their audiences than today’s popular solutions, which are mostly public Internet based.
+The Enron Intelligent Network offers investment banks, content aggregators and other financial entities a richer, faster and more reliable audio/video experience for their audiences than today’s popular solutions, which are mostly public Internet based.

 “Enterprise businesses are looking for the right combination of technology that will enable their swift transformation to e-businesses, which is what the Enron Intelligent Network offers.
 We offer the end-to-end Internet solution for content distribution, not just a small enhancement to the public Internet,” said Joe Hirko, president and CEO of Enron Communications.
-“The enterprise seeks online services like TV-quality streaming rich media, video conferencing over the Internet, and large video file transfers over IP, which can be enabled with even higher quality and reliability over the Enron Intelligent Network with the support of Inktomi caching.”
+“The enterprise seeks online services like TV-quality streaming rich media, video conferencing over the Internet, and large video file transfers over IP, which are transmitted with even higher quality and reliability over the Enron Intelligent Network with the support of Inktomi caching.”

-One of Enrons’’s streaming customers, Countrycool.com, the official web cast site of the 1999 Country Music Association (CMA) Awards, transmitted a live stream of the 33rd Annual CMA Awards over the Enron Intelligent Network demonstrating the benefits of the network to the entertainment industry.
+One of Enron Communications’ streaming customers--Countrycool.com, the official web cast site of the 1999 Country Music Association (CMA) Awards--transmitted a live stream of the 33rd Annual CMA Awards over the Enron Intelligent Network.
 The viewing audience connected to the stream at broadband speeds of 150 Kbps and 300 Kbps.
-High-bit rate, data-intensive streaming media events, like the CMA Awards web cast, exacerbate the efficient delivery and robust performance of the Enron Intelligent Network.
+High-bit rate, data-intensive streaming media events, like the CMA Awards web cast, highlight the efficient delivery and robust performance of the Enron Intelligent Network.